 Crushing your quota in a B2B sales role will put you on the path to medical device sales success, especially if your industry is copier, payroll, or uniform sales.
 And here’s the kicker: these fields will prime you for medical device sales because they’re highly competitive.

-Recruiters want to know that you’re knowledgeable and know how to use the best tools to get the job done.
+Recruiters want to know that you’re knowledgeable and know how to use the best sales tools to get the job done.
 Deals are hard-won in the hospital and healthcare industry—complex decision-making hierarchies, expensive products, and miles of red tape make for a long sales cycle.

 It's important to stay on top of the latest changes regarding your decision makers and focus your schedule on prioritizing productive meetings.
 You can showcase your competitive nature through stellar previous job performance or any other achievements that will show the recruiter that you have grit.